-See BA (Honors) for Faculty regulations concerning the Honors program.
+See Bachelor of Arts (Honors) for Faculty regulations concerning the Honors program.

 The BA Honors in Mathematics is a flexible program.
 Students can design the degree for a general liberal education or for a specific career.
 The Department of Mathematical and Statistical Sciences also offers various BSc programs with Honors in Mathematics (see Mathematical and Statistical Sciences).